 Stuart Baum (MI): ‘I’m Passionate About Criminal Justice Reform’

-Stuart Baum (22),a Democrat from Detroit, MI, is the president of the student government at Wayne State University and an intern in the Michigan state legislature where he serves as a community liaison, connecting resident concerns with legislative priorities.
-As a member of the LGBTQ community, he would like to see more attention to gay rights in the presidential campaign.
+Stuart Baum (22), a Democrat from Detroit, MI, attended Jewish day school growing up and is currently student government president at Wayne State University.
+He is an intern at the Michigan state legislature, where he serves as a community liaison, connecting residents’ concerns with legislative priorities.
+As a member of the LGBTQ community, he would like to see more attention paid to gay rights in the presidential campaign.

 Is there an issue you are most concerned about?